7und3dpy/enterprise-infrastructure-lab/docs/use-cases.md

 # Use Cases

 ## Overview
-This section presents representative use cases used to validate the enterprise infrastructure lab for BinCorp.
+This section presents representative use cases used to validate the enterprise infrastructure lab for Samsung.
 The scenarios focus on authentication monitoring, VPN access, proxy policy enforcement, and domain service redundancy.
 Each use case includes objective, components involved, execution steps, and expected results.

 ---